BRBXGIT/CalorieCounter/README.md

 # CalorieCounter

-### A modern and powerful nutrients, calories, and activities indicators app for Android!
+### A minimalistick and powerful nutrients, calories, and activities indicators app for Android!

 </div>